Quinten-Steeland-KuLeuven/l-systems/README.md

 ## Docker:

-In the project folder, run:
+If you have installed docker, you can run the following commands in the project folder:
 ```
 docker build -t l-systems .
 ```